freakout42/formax/docs/index.md

 some data in a couple of tables with minimal programming.
 A minimal form to maintain a single table with complete CRUD functionality can be build with a single line of code within two seconds.
-Anyways the primary goal is the efficiency of the end-user application.
+Anyways is the primary goal the efficiency of the end user application.
 Developer comfort is on second place.

 Only the concept is inherited from SQL-Forms 3.
 There is no